 On Edcite, a collection is a group of assignments.
 You can find collections that have been curated by The Edcite Team on the Featured Collections page.
 Teachers can also curate assignments into their own collection.
 Collections can then be scheduled in bulk.

-If, for example, you want to give a geometry warm-up every day until the end of May, you could curate that set of assignments as an Edcite Collection and use the scheduler to set it all up today.
+If, for example, you want to give a geometry warm-up every day for a month, you could curate that set of assignments as an Edcite Collection and use the scheduler to set it all up today.